-How do you deal with the problem of your employees or students spending all their time watching YouTube videos?
+How do you deal with the problem of your employees or students spending all of their time watching YouTube videos?
 You block the site, of course.
-YouTube is one of the most-blocked websites in the world.
+YouTube is one of the most blocked websites in the world.
 This is especially true in business and academic settings.
-If you plan for your content to target businesses or schools, DaCast is a much safer option.
+If you plan to target businesses or schools with your content, Dacast is a much safer option.

-YouTube has limited privacy options.
-Essentially, they support three options:
+Next, note that YouTube has limited privacy features.
+Essentially, it supports three options:

 - Public videos

-- Unlisted videos (which don’t show up in search results, but anyone who has the link can watch)
+- Unlisted videos (which don’t show up in search results, but anyone who has the link can watch), and

-DaCast has much more robust options.
+Dacast, on the other hand, offers much more robust options and features when it comes to setting up live video streaming.
 These include password protection, domain restrictions, geographic restrictions, and embedding control.